nicolashainaux/mathmaker/docs/include/detailed_version.rst

 .. note::

     ``sphinx-autodoc-annotation`` makes writing docstrings lighter when using python3 annotations.
-Problem is, this package currently has a bug that prevents to build the doc on `readthedocs <https://readthedocs.org/>`_.

 Below is more information about `documentation`_.